chef-cft/national-parks-demo/docs/terraform_demo.md

 3. `$EDITOR terraform.tfvars`
 4. `terraform apply`

-#### Note: To Deploy Chef Automate with EAS Beta you must deploy in AWS (see [this issue](https://github.com/chef-cft/national-parks-demo/issues/29) if you want to add to azure) and set the disable_event_tls variable to "true" in your terraform.tfvars.
+#### Note: The Chef Automate with EAS demo is currently only working in AWS (see [this issue](https://github.com/chef-cft/national-parks-demo/issues/29) if you want to add to azure).
+The demo disables tls for just the application service.
+This is the default setting for production deploys please see Chef Automate docs for enabling encryption.

 ```
 disable_event_tls = "true"